AIR GEAR logo

 Reference chart: Inverter stand-by power consumption

 This data is for reference only.
-It is based on our test results under normal temperature and atmospheric pressure.
+It is based on test results under normal temperature and atmospheric pressure.
 The actual values may vary slightly depending on local operating temperatures and the duration of user operation.

 Was this article helpful?